-As Birrbaygul we follow the Matriarch LORE our mother's bloodline.
-We descend under Mirakeet or winmara worima the coastal and the mountain clans.
+As Birrbaygul we follow the Matriarch LORE of our mother's bloodline.
+We descend under Mirakeet or winmara worima, the coastal and the mountain clans.
 Each Family group have bloodline totems that they are responsible to protect.
 We are connected to this totem by blood.
 Our responsibility is the conservation of these species.
-Some are water totems others land and some air i.e. Fish animals or birds
+Some are water totems, others land and some air - fish, animals and birds

-Djarii Bila (the Manning river) and the estuaries provide us with food and medicine it is important for our people to always maintain a connection and responsibility for the health of the entire system from the mountains to the sea.
-To ensure we follow LORE and the signs of mother earth through the seasons, taking only what we need to protect the longevity of all living things.
+Djarii Bila (the Manning River) and the estuaries provide us with food and medicine.
+It is important for our people to always maintain a connection and responsibility for the health of the entire system from the mountains to the sea.
+We follow LORE and the signs of mother earth through the seasons, taking only what we need to protect the longevity of all living things.
 For generations our people have been engaged in the river through fishing, swimming and the knowledge of those places along the river with special meaning.
-It is important for us to maintain spiritual and close connection to the water. we describe our country as where the leaves touch the water from the mountains to the sea.
+It is important for us to maintain spiritual and close connection to the water.
+We describe our country as where the leaves touch the water from the mountains to the sea.

-These are the key messages form the consultation:
+These are the key messages from the Aboriginal consultation:

+Access:

-Access: "The river system is important to Birrbay people.
-Our country is bound by where the leaves touch the water from the mountains to the see.
+"The river system is important to Birrbay people.
+Our country is bound by where the leaves touch the water from the mountains to the sea".

 Concerns: "We used all the river in the old days.
 There were agreements with the local farmers to access through their property.
-Now there's limited access to area's that have been used for generations due to private ownership."
+Now there's limited access to areas that have been used for generations due to private ownership."

-Ecosystem health and cultural resources: "Medicine and food for our people and ceremonies depend on the health of the river system"
+Ecosystem health and cultural resources:

+"Medicine and food for our people and ceremonies depend on the health of the river system"